❗Before enrolling & attending a Philadelphia public school, make sure your child has the following vaccines. Find your local health center here. ❗

 Information for Parents

 EFFECTIVE IMMEDIATELY: all parent volunteers or those wanting to chaperone a class trip must have all clearances before volunteering and chaperoning.
 Click here for more information!
+Click here to see all available dates to complete clearances at Hartranft!

 Are you connected to ClasDojo?
 Sign up now to connect with teachers, parents, and students at Hartranft as we use it to share photos, videos, and messages through the school day.
 We use ClassDojo to work together as a team, share in the classroom experience, and bring big ideas to life in their classrooms and homes.